 This course is designed to fill the requirement of many "allied health" graduate schools for a course in medical terminology.
 This will be a guided self study.
 Each week a chapter of the textbook will be assigned, and there will be a 50' quiz at the following class meeting.
+Prerequisite: BIO 342 with a minimum grade of D.

-BIO 310.
-Seminar in Ecology and Evolutionary Biology.
+BIO 305.
+Conservation Biology.
 3 Hours.